 I do agree, though.
 In my opinion it should be Cap, Bucky (as second in command, subbing for Dugan who should have been kept for the role of the present day deputy director of SHIELD), Rebel, Dino, Izzy, Pinky and Eric.
 Maybe even Juniper as a red shirt.

 The explanation they offered was that they wanted an international feel for the movie and have set up the movie Howling commandos to be a multinational team.
-But aside from adding a French soldier, it's not really all that more international.
-5 of the 7 are American.
+But aside from adding the French soldier Jacques, it's not really all that more international: 5 of the 7 (Rogers, Bucky, Dum Dum Dugan, Gabe Jones, and Jim Morita) are American.

 While the film was set far from the Eastern front, adding a token Russian or otherwise Eastern-European person would be probably appropriate.
 Otherwise, the America Saves the Day effect might be a reason the film was met with a lukewarm response in these countries considering their contribution to the war effort.